 - Spine and spinal cord injuries

-- Organ damage, including lung and kidney injuries
+- Internal injuries and organ damage, including lung and kidney injuries

 - Broken arms

 - Rib fractures

 - Nerve damage

 - Emotional injuries, like post-traumatic stress disorder (PTSD)

 Many motorcycle injuries require intense medical treatment (including multiple invasive surgeries), time off from work or school, and ongoing care for permanent disabilities.
 But with the help of a San Antonio motorcycle accident lawyer, you may be able to recover financial compensation (known as damages) for injuries that resulted from someone else’s reckless driving.

 Motorcycle crashes have many potential causes.
 While factors like weather are out of our control, many wrecks involve negligence and risky decisions.

 According to the National Highway Traffic Safety Administration (NHTSA) and other sources, some of the most common causes of motorcycle collisions include: